Welcome to our Spotlight for charcuterie boards and serving trays!

 Keep in mind that these colorants are potent.
 If you use them, only add a little at a time, until you achieve a satisfying result.
 You can mix in more, but you can't remove them once they're blended in.

 Take a look at what our customers and affiliates have been up to:

 As you might imagine, this is only the tip of the iceberg.

 There's an enormous amount of potential in both appearance and form that you can achieve using epoxy resin, an appropriate substrate, and epoxy colorants to create your own personal serving trays and charcuterie boards.

 If you want to go the extra mile, you can also experiment with different shapes by custom sculpting the substrate material or using unique silicone molds.

 Have any questions?
 Want project advice?
 Contact us!

 If you're hoping to start an epoxy project, or if you're already planning one, you can always reach out to us at UltraClear Epoxy.

-You can contact us via phone or email here.
-You can also text-chat online directly with one of our epoxy experts by clicking the help button on the bottom right of your screen.
+During business hours, you can also text-chat online directly with one of our epoxy experts by clicking the Help button on the bottom right of your screen.